rabbitmq/rabbitmq-server/workflow_sources/README.md

 ## Build

-To generate the full workflow files in the `.github/` subdirectory~
+To generate the full workflow files in the `.github/` subdirectory:
 ```
 # Change to base dir of the rabbitmq/rabbitmq-server clone
 cd ..